-- entering a new vote or by granting a new proxy card or new voting instruction bearing a later date (which automatically revokes the earlier instructions); - · if your shares are held in street name, re-voting by Internet or by telephone as instructed above (only your latest Internet or telephone vote will be counted); - notifying our Corporate Secretary, Yossi Maimon, in writing before the annual meeting that you have revoked your proxy; or - attending the meeting in person and voting in person.
+- entering a new vote or by granting a new proxy card or new voting instruction bearing a later date (which automatically revokes the earlier instructions); - if your shares are held in street name, re-voting by Internet or by telephone as instructed above (only your latest Internet or telephone vote will be counted); - notifying our Corporate Secretary, Yossi Maimon, in writing before the annual meeting that you have revoked your proxy; or - attending the meeting in person and voting in person.
 Attending the meeting in person will not in and of itself revoke a previously submitted proxy unless you specifically request it.

-Can my broker vote my shares for me on the election of directors?
+Can my broker vote my shares for me?

-No. A broker "non-vote" occurs when a broker or nominee holding shares for a beneficial owner does not vote on a particular matter because the matter is not routine and such broker or nominee does not have the discretionary voting authority to vote the shares for which it is the holder of record with respect to a particular matter at the annual meeting and such broker or nominee has not received instructions from the beneficial owner.
+A broker "non-vote" occurs when a broker or nominee holding shares for a beneficial owner does not vote on a particular matter because the matter is not routine and such broker or nominee does not have the discretionary voting authority to vote the shares for which it is the holder of record with respect to a particular matter at the annual meeting and such broker or nominee has not received instructions from the beneficial owner.
 Broker "non-votes," and shares as to which proxy authority has been withheld with respect to any matter, are generally not deemed to be entitled to vote for purposes of determining whether stockholders' approval of that matter has been obtained.
-Pursuant to New York Stock Exchange ("NYSE") Rule 452, the uncontested election of directors (Proposal No. 1) and the adoption of an amendment to the Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan which increases the number of shares of common stock authorized for issuance under the plan (Proposal No. 2) are non-routine matters and, therefore, may not be voted upon by brokers without instruction from beneficial owners.
-Consequently, proxies submitted by brokers for shares beneficially owned by other persons may not, in the absence of specific instructions from such beneficial owners, vote the shares in favor of a director nominee or withhold votes from a director nominee at the brokers' discretion, or vote for, against or abstain with respect to the adoption of the amendment to the Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan.
+Pursuant to New York Stock Exchange ("NYSE") Rule 452, the uncontested election of directors (Proposal No. 1), the approval of a non-binding advisory resolution on executive compensation (Proposal No. 2) and the adoption of amendments to the Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan to increase the number of authorized shares of common stock reserved for issuance under the plan and to amend certain other terms of the plan (Proposal No. 3) are non-routine matters and, therefore, may not be voted upon by brokers without instruction from beneficial owners.
+Consequently, proxies submitted by brokers for shares beneficially owned by other persons may not, in the absence of specific instructions from such beneficial owners, vote the shares in favor of or withhold votes from such proposals at the brokers' discretion.
+Proposals 4 and 5 are routine matters.
 Please complete your proxy and return it as instructed so your vote can be counted.